Welcome to The University of Buckingham!

-In order to study at foundation level you will need to have undertaken 12 years of education and attained Grade B3 or better in five subjects at WASSCE level, and meet our English Language requirements.
+In order to study at foundation level you will need to have undertaken 12 years of education and attained:

 In order to study at undergraduate level (Bachelor’s degree), you will normally need to have attained one of the following:

-- Grade B3 or better in five subjects at WASSCE level, as well as completion of a one-year Foundation Programme;
+- Grade C4 or better in five subjects in WASSCE Senior School Certificate, acquired in one sitting, and completion of a recognised Foundation programme or Higher National Diploma

-- Three GCE A-levels at grade B or higher;
+- Three A-levels at grade B or higher

 The grades quoted above give an indication of a typical offer; at the Admissions Tutor’s discretion alternative qualifications or gradings may be considered.
 All applications will be considered individually and work experience and other interdisciplinary achievements are taken into consideration when deciding upon all applications.
 Applicants may also be invited to interview.